Who can apply for funds?

 A fiscal sponsor is a nonprofit 501(c)(3) organization that provides fiduciary oversight, financial management and other grant administrative services.
 From the perspective of the IRS, a fiscal sponsor is held legally responsible for management of grant funds and the attendant requirements and obligations of the grant.

 The fiscal sponsor must have a formal relationship with the entity carrying out grant activities and be able to exercise control over grant activities.
-NextFifty Initiative requires that the fiscal sponsor have a documented relationship with the grant project partner and possess a mission that clearly aligns with the activities of the grant.
+NextFifty Initiative requires that the fiscal sponsor have a contractual relationship with the grant project partner and possess a mission that clearly aligns with the activities of the grant.

 Fiscal Sponsor relationships acceptable to NextFifty Initiative:

-- An operating organization is too small to support full administrative functions and has a formal relationship with a 501(c)(3) entity which acts as a fiscal sponsor to manage grant oversight functions, including financial operations and grant fund management.
+- An operating organization is too small to support full administrative functions and has a formal relationship with a not-for-profit entity which acts as a fiscal sponsor to manage grant oversight functions, including financial operations and grant fund management.

 What will NextFifty Initiative consider funding?